What is the Sustainable Development Fund?

 The Sustainable Development Fund is aimed at supporting projects that bring social, environmental and economic benefits to the area and demonstrate innovation and good practice.

-We manage the Sustainable Development Fund for the Blackdown Hills AONB on behalf of the Department for Environment, Food and Rural Affairs (Defra).
+We manage the Sustainable Development Fund for the Blackdown Hills National Landscape on behalf of the Department for Environment, Food and Rural Affairs (Defra).